xiabai84/ml_with_django/README.rst

 Sentry (TBD)
 ----------------

 Sentry is an error logging aggregator service.
 You can sign up for a free account at  https://sentry.io/signup/?code=cookiecutter  or download and host it yourself.
 The system is setup with reasonable defaults, including 404 logging and integration with the WSGI application.

-    SYou must set the DSN url in production.
+You must set the DSN url in production.

 Screenshot